10 Steps Of Top Risk Management In Leverage Trading

 How do you manage risk in leverage trading?

-1. Stop-loss
+1. Stop-loss on every position

-2. Calculate your margin
+2. Calculate margin before entry

 What is leverage trading risk?